-Once science fiction, quantum computers are now science fact.
+Once science fiction, quantum computing is now science fact.
 While Europe, the USA and China are engaged in a closely-matched race to develop the first supercomputer using 21st-century technology, intelligence services are thought to be already working on prototypes that can crack algorithms considered safe today.

 Even if quantum computers do not end up replacing conventional computers, they can be usefully deployed in research activities and other complex tasks in the age of digitalization.
 Quantum computing can achieve significant improvements in performance and efficiency for weather forecasting, for example, or the calculation of traffic flows.
 Yet these new possibilities are also generating new threats to IT security.